kiwisquash/TextAdventure/README.md

 - Different types of rooms
 - items, enemies, battles
 - GUI? (distant future)
+    - Curses?
+NCurses?
+Pygame? tkinters?
+    - Curses seem closest to what I am looking for.
 - Key listeners? (https://stackoverflow.com/questions/11918999/key-listeners-in-python)
 - Some way to add pauses in a meaningful way.
     - Currently, everything is too fast.